 2. Does the shop consist of wall to wall flash (usually white laminated 11×17 sheets full of tattoo designs) to pick from?
 If so, you may be in a tourist trap, BE WARE.
 We have one row of flash but only because the owner is still stuck in 1991 and swears it’s “vintage.”
 HAHA.

 3. Check out the shop’s website, Facebook and Google reviews.

 4. Is the owner of the shop a tattoo artist?
-We can’t imagine how someone who has never worked as a tattoo artist would be able to understand how to operate a tattoo studio properly.
-Jeff Bullard(owner) tattooed for 14 years.
+We can’t imagine how someone who has never worked in the tattoo industry would be able to understand how to operate a tattoo studio properly.
+Jeff Bullard(owner) tattooed for 20 years before retiring.

 6. Now that you have made a decision on a tattoo shop, grab some friends and go check it out.

 7. When you arrive at the studio take a look around, a new shop doesn’t necessarily mean it is a clean and professional shop!!
 Use your instincts, you should feel comfortable.

 8. Ask questions, as many as you need to.
 Are the staff helpful and friendly?
 If not, run like hell, and come to Tattoos Forever!

 9. Does the shop use disposable tattoo tubes?
 We do!
 If they do not, ask how they clean and sterilize their equipment, and then ask to see where the cleaning takes place.
 Any reputable shop will not hesitate to give you a tour of their facility.

 10. If any of the staff seem under the influence of ANYTHING, DO NOT STAY!!
 This is a HUGE red flag.
 We are a drug-free and alcohol free studio.